resi-labs-ai/resi/README.md

 The landmark [hiQ Labs v.
 LinkedIn](https://en.wikipedia.org/wiki/HiQ_Labs_v._LinkedIn) case (2019) established that scraping publicly available data is legal under U.S. law.
 While scraping may violate Terms of Service and result in IP blocking, it cannot result in legal action against users for collecting public information not behind paywalls or login requirements.

-**Happy scraping, let's fill up this database!**

 ---

-## Attribution & Technical Foundation

-**Subnet 46 (RESI) is built upon the proven architecture of [Subnet 13: Data Universe](https://github.com/macrocosm-os/data-universe) by Macrocosmos.com.**

-We extend our sincere gratitude to the Macrocosmos team, particularly [Arrmlet](https://github.com/Arrmlet) and [ewekazoo](https://github.com/ewekazoo), for creating the robust, scalable data collection and validation framework that serves as our foundation.
-Their pioneering work on decentralized data collection, consensus mechanisms, and anti-gaming protections has enabled us to focus on real estate specialization rather than rebuilding core infrastructure.

 ### Three-Repository Architecture

 Our implementation consists of three specialized repositories: